 I am still unpacking my own story about how masculinity and femininity show up in my life, impact my relationships, worldview, work and roles in culture and society.

 There is no perfect way to say it.

 I feel that the language and teaching stories around gender and sexuality in the West, are being remembered, re-imagined and shared.
-I use a mixture of terms in my work including female, feminine, women, wombed-ones and menstruators.
+I use a mixture of terms in my work including female, feminine, women, folks, wombed-ones and menstruators.
 During our work together I will ask what terms you prefer and are comfortable with.

 As I grow, my practice grows.